 If you don’t have extra devices or this method doesn’t help, then you can assume the problem is with the router and/or the modem.

-Can You Connect Directly?
+Can You Connect Directly to the Modem?

 Whenever possible, try to connect to the modem (not the router) with an Ethernet cable.

 If you can’t connect even with this direct method, then the problem is either with the modem or your internet service provider (ISP).

 The next step is to use that same Ethernet cable to plug the computer into your router.

 If the direct connection works with your router, you know you have a Wi-Fi issue.

 If the direct connection doesn’t work, then you can assume the router has a more general issue.

 What Do You Do When You Find the Problem?
+(3 Issues)

 You’re trying to find where the problem is located among the many devices that can exist in a network.

 Since you simplified your network to do the isolation steps, there are only three possible problems.
-You have an issue with your:

 - Service provider